Jet Set Radio (PlayStation 3)

 Jet Set Radio is a game of high highs and low lows.
 If you appreciate style enough to forgive the accompanying clunkiness, Jet Set Radio (at least the Dreamcast version) is worth experiencing just for that.
 It has tons of personality and a great aesthetic, and it’s a pleasant experience even when you’re missing jumps and being beaten with nightsticks.
 Some of the flaws (like the controls) are somewhat forgivable as a product of their time.
 However, the newly added problem of the game randomly hanging is too much.
 Hopefully this issue will be fixed, and if it is, Jet Set Radio will be a worthwhile purchase for anyone who loves style and can forgive the questionable gameplay enough to appreciate it.
 In its current state, I can’t recommend this version of the game.
 Give the Dreamcast version a try instead.

-If you enjoyed this Jet Set Radio review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Jet Set Radio review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!